Music progression KS1 and KS2

 Take a look at this list of websites and games:

-Last year we began offering Rocksteady lessons to our pupils.
+We are pleased to be able to offer our pupils Rocksteady lessons.
 Parents can sign up their child to these paid sessions via an online portal.
-Further information on this can be received from Miss Everitt in St David's Class.
+Further information on this can be received from Mrs Lloyd in St David's Class.
 Children who attend rocksteady have the opportunity to learn how to play Guitar, Drums, Keyboard or provide vocals for the band.

 Rocksteady lessons happen on Monday mornings after whole school celebration assembly.